 (b) In the instance of paragraph 3.24 (a)(iv) and (a)(v), the JSE will consider the suspension and possible subsequent removal of the issuer’s listing in terms of Section 1.

-3.25 [Repealed]

 Cash company

-3.26 The following requirements apply to a cash company:

-(a) Should the cash company, within six months after classification as a cash company, fail to enter into an agreement and make an announcement relating to the acquisition of viable assets that satisfy the conditions for listing set out in Section 4, its listing will be suspended pursuant to the provisions of Section 1.

-(b) If a cash company fails, within 3 months of suspension, to obtain approval from the JSE for a circular relating to the acquisition of viable assets that satisfy the conditions for listing set out in Section 4, its listing will be removed pursuant to the provisions of Section 1.

-(c) Where a cash company is to be utilised for the reversal of assets into it:

-(i) such cash company must comply with the Listings Requirements for bringing a company to listing; and

-(ii) the reconstituted cash company must meet the conditions for listing as set out in Section 4.
+3.11 A cash company classification may lead to suspension and removal of listing in terms of 9.11.

-Profit warranties
+Profit warranties [Moved out of Section 3, see Relocation Report]

 3.34 Where securities are the subject of a profit warranty, such securities may only be allotted and issued once the profit required has been achieved in terms of the profit warranty agreements and the issuer’s auditor have confirmed in writing to the JSE that the conditions required have been met for the securities to be allotted and issued.

-Issues by subsidiaries other than on listing
+Issues by subsidiaries other than on listing [Moved out of Section 3, see Relocation Report]

 3.35 An issue of shares for cash in a subsidiary (whether listed or unlisted) of an issuer must be categorised in accordance with the provisions of Section 9 and not in terms of paragraphs 5.50 to 5.57.